 In our academy, children have many opportunities for their voices to be heard.
 All our children have the opportunity to be leaders within their own classroom and also within the wider life of our academy, applying for vacancies across a range of roles.
 This means that all our children have the chance to experience leadership and active involvement in the running of the class and the academy.

-We have a suggestion box in a designated place and children can make suggestions which are then reviewed and passed on to the relevant staff as appropriate.
+We have a comment box in a designated place in class and children can make suggestions or comments or share ideas which are then reviewed and passed on to the relevant staff as appropriate.
 Our children have been influential in a range of ways already including contributing to the school dinner menu and purchasing new playtime equipment as a result of surveys carried out across school.

 Each class is also given £50 at the start of the year as a ‘class budget’.
 Throughout the year our children are expected to take care of their class equipment and any that is wasted or misused will be replaced from the £50.
 Any money left (or all) at the end of the year from the £50 can be spent on whatever the class decides.
 Previous choices have included a picnic; a pyjama DVD afternoon with snack; a visit from the ice cream van with extended play and indoor playtime games.

 We are committed to supporting charities in our school and fundraise for many causes.
-Each class chooses what they would like to fundraise for and many of our children initiate schemes to achieve their goals.
+Each class chooses to remain with the class charity or suggest another to support.
+The children share ideas and initiate schemes to achieve their goals.
 We also respond to need as it occurs and the children are instrumental in this.

 Children have an annual questionnaire with which they are able to put forward their views about our academy.